NOAA-EMC/global-workflow/README.md

 Then, open and edit user.yaml:

 - EXPROOT: Place for experiment directory, make sure you have write access.
+- FIX_SCRUB: YES if you would like to fix the path to ROTDIR(under COMROOT) and RUNDIR(under DATAROOT) NO if you would like CROW to detect available disk space automatically.
+- COMROOT: Place to generate ROTDIR for this experiment.
+- DATAROOT: Place for temporary storage for each job of this experiment.
 - cpu_project: cpu project that you are working with.
 - hpss_project: hpss project that you are working with.
 ```